Brink-Software/data-to-excel/README.md

 3. Tabnine

 ## building the executable
-This is the command to build the executable: pyinstaller .\datatoexcel.exe.spec --onefile -n datatoexcel.exe
+This is the command to build the executable from within the modules directory: pyinstaller .\datatoexcel.exe.spec --onefile -n datatoexcel.exe